hans-arn/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/Report.md

    ![](doc/task2_7.png)

+   # TODO

+   When the threads perform their very first request, the load balancer will redirect them to a server using the `Round Robin` algorithm.
+Then, all the

+   After their first requests, each thread will be "assigned" to a server and get the according cookies.
+Then all the following requests will be handled to the server that

    With the first thread the load balancer send it to S1 and the second thread with the round robin method goes on S2.
 After that, every thread has a cookie.

 ## Task 3: Drain mode

-1. Take a screenshot of the Step 5 and tell us which node is answering.
+1. **Take a screenshot of the Step 5 and tell us which node is answering.**

    For screenshot see Step 5.
 S2 has answered to the request.

-2. Based on your previous answer, set the node in DRAIN mode.
-Take a screenshot of the HAProxy state page.
+2. **Based on your previous answer, set the node in DRAIN mode.
+Take a screenshot of the HAProxy state page.**

    ```
    # to enable HAProxy state page in frontend part